apache/activemq-artemis/docs/user-manual/en/ha.md

 same server and is discussed in [Client Reconnection and Session Reattachment](client-reconnection.md)

-During failover, if the client has consumers on any non persistent or temporary queues, those queues will be automatically recreated during failover on the backup node, since the backup node will not have any knowledge of non persistent queues.
+During failover, if the client has consumers on any non persistent or temporary queues, those queues will be automatically recreated on the backup node, since the backup node will not have any knowledge of non persistent queues.

 ### Automatic Client Failover